Tinley Park, Illinois: 19th century

-20th century
+20th century to present

-With the railroad came industry and commerce.
-1905 saw the Diamond Spiral Washing Machine Company found its first factory in Tinley Park.
+The arrival of the railroad spurred industrial and commercial growth in Tinley Park.
+In 1905, the Diamond Spiral Washing Machine Company established its first factory in the village.
 Local businessmen established an electric utility in 1909.
-A bottling facility for pop was operated in Tinley Park until the 1950s.
-Inventor John Rauhoff developed and manufactured a waterproofing additive for cement called Ironite, later used in the construction of Hoover Dam.
-In 1956, a building was erected for the new Tinley Park Public Library.
-In the latter part of the 20th century, Tinley Park was, and remains to be, an area of rapid suburban expansion to the west and south of the original site, with over 11,000 housing units constructed between 1970 and 1994.
+A cola bottling plant also operated in Tinley Park until the 1950s.
+During this period, inventor John Rauhoff developed ironite, a waterproofing additive for cement, later used in the construction of the Hoover Dam.
+The Tinley Park Public Library was constructed in 1956.
+In the latter half of the 20th century, Tinley Park experienced rapid suburban expansion, particularly to the west and south of the original village center.
+Between 1970 and 1994, more than 11,000 housing units were constructed.